Head to head: NetSuite vs Salesforce

 When implementing NetSuite for its ERP, Boyer also suggests considering the CRM too.
 He believes that, along with the solid core functions, the main selling point is the synergy that NetSuite can offer to sales funnels.

 However, Benjamin Bolopue, who is a two-time Salesforce MVP and CRM Administrator for Quanex Building Products, believes that Salesforce wins the battle as there’s currently “no other CRM provider offers a so readily available, intuitive, and comprehensive toolset as Salesforce.”

 “The Salesforce advantage can be split tripartite,” he says.
 “Trust, accessibility, and completeness.
 Salesforce continuously proves its trustworthiness via outstanding system reliability, transparency regarding system health and by enabling customers to easily create internal and external security models that meet or exceed their needs and industry standards.”

 Bolopue also believes that Salesforce has gone on to increase the completeness of their CRM toolset by offering social engagement utilities, live agent/omnichannel support, their own CPaaS, and artificial intelligence-driven business analytics and user engagement.

 “At the end of the day, if I’m tasked with selecting a CRM that’s robust, reliable, and highly declarative, I’m going with Salesforce every time,” he added.

 NetSuite certainly has an edge over many CRM systems in the current market, thanks to its customization and simple integration of functionalities.
-However, Salesforce has a case for those businesses who are working on a smaller budget.
+However, Salesforce has a case for those businesses that are working on a smaller budget.
 In order to find out which suits your own business, it’s recommended that you take advantage of both free trials the companies offer.